UniversalDependencies/docs/treebanks/el_gud/index.md

 The GUD team ows special thanks to Socratis Vakirtzian (NKUA) and to Stavros Bompolas (Archimedes/ATHENA RC).
 Thanks are also expressed to the 2020-2025 students of the MSc programme [Language Technology](https://www.di.uoa.gr/en/studies/graduate/lg) for their contribution to the annotation of the treebank with morphosyntactic and MWE information.

+This work was supported by COST Action CA21167 —Universality, diversity and idiosyncrasy in language technology ([UniDive](https://unidive.lisn.upsaclay.fr/)).

 ## References

 * Prokopis Prokopidis and Haris Papageorgiou.
 Experiments for Dependency Parsing of Greek.
 In Proceedings of the First Joint Workshop on Statistical Parsing of Morphologically Rich Languages and Syntactic Analysis of Non-Canonical Languages, pages 89 -96, Dublin, Ireland, August 2014.